Postponement of the Oct.1 Pate Swap Meet

 Please note that if you came to the page "https://pateswapmeet.com/48-pate-rescheduled", that page is now obsolete and archived.
 You were automatically redirected to this page as the most current version addressing the postponement of the October event.
 The "https://pateswapmeet.com/48-pate-rescheduled" was the initial announcement of rescheduling the April event to October at the start of the COVID-19 lockdown in Texas and can be found here https://pateswapmeet.com/48-pate-rescheduled-archived for archival purposes only.

-Due to the crowd-size restriction imposed by the State of Texas not being lifted in time, October 1st through the 3rd dates for Pate Swap Meet has been postponed but we will return at our regular time in April of 2021.
+Due to the crowd-size restriction imposed by the State of Texas not being lifted in time, October 1st through the 3rd dates for Pate Swap Meet has been postponed but we will return to new dates in April of 2021.

 We deeply regret the need for this action but the health and safety of our visitors, vendors and volunteers must come first.